 The sessions in class are designed as a very participatory seminar format.
 This means that the class also depends on your in-class participation.
-Each participant will prepare a 10 to 15 minutes presentation based on additional material or own research on one of the seminar topics.
+Each participant will prepare a 10 to 15 minutes presentation based on additional material or own research on one of the seminar topics (the topics will be distributed in the Introduction session on October 8th 2018).
 In order to ensure the quality of participation I expect you to have prepared the required readings prior to class and to attend all meetings.
 The required reading is indicated as such, but you will also find recommended readings which are not required for class.
 The recommended readings list only serves as orientation in case that you intend to delve deeper into the particular research topic.
-A reader with the required texts for the sessions of the seminar can be bought at Copy Star (Zülpicher Straße 184, 50937 Cologne) at the beginning of April.
+The mandatory readings will be provided electronically on Ilias.

 The term paper should bear on the themes discussed in class and contain no more than 6.000 words (approximately 15-20 pages).
 You should be clear about your theory, data and methodological approach.
 It is vital to develop a clear research design that supports your analytical interest.
-The paper is due on August 30th 2017 (24:00).
+The paper is due on March 1st 2019 (24:00).
 Please submit your paper electronically as a PDF document to sarah.berens@uni-koeln.de.
 Late papers will be punished.
 The final grade is composed of the term paper, in-class participation and the individual presentation.